dr-matt-smith/php-symfony-6-book/00_content/part02/chapter08_fixtures.md

         Executing script assets:install --symlink --relative public [OK]
     ```

+    - you'll now see a `mattsmithdev` folder in `/vendor` containing the Faker classes

 2. Add a `uses` statement in our `/src/DataFixtures/LoadStudents.php` class, so that we can make use of the `Faker` class:

     ```php